SMS support that fits real life

 End with a pilot summary, key learnings, and a recommendation on whether to extend, expand, or redesign.

-The goal is not vague sentiment.
-It is a clear view of adoption, engagement, caregiver burden signal, and practical support uptake.
+The goal is a clear view of adoption, engagement, care capacity signals, and practical support uptake.

 Weekly reviews help translate those numbers into decisions: where onboarding is working, where caregivers are getting stuck, and what should change before a broader rollout.